x0xr00t/sl0ppy-flood/README.md

 * `enter threads`

 # change log
-* Added extra os.name for bypassing
+* Added more os.name for bypassing

 # Legal Disclaimer:
 * I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.